arachne-framework/arachne-docs/docs/architecture.md

 An Arachne application is just a special case of an Arachne module, where the module initializer is (usually) a user-supplied configuration script.

 The API for initializing a new Arachne config requires users to specify the name of an Arachne application, which will be discovered in a classpath-relative `arachne.edn` file in the same way that it is for modules.

+## Startup Sequence

+Based on the above description of [modules](#modules) and the [runtime](#runtime), the complete initialization and startup sequence for a specific Arachne application is as follows:

+1. **Building the configuration**

+    1. A graph of active modules is determined, starting with the application and its dependencies.
+    2. A schema is assembled by asking each active module if it has any schema to contribute (via its `schema` hook).
+A fresh configuration is built, with a schema that is the union of the active module schemas.
+    3. In dependency order, each module has the opportunity to update the fresh configuration using its `initializers` hook.
+The application itself will have its initializers (including any user-supplied DSL scripts) called last.
+    4. In reverse dependency order, each module has the opportunity to query and update the configuration using its `configure` hook.
+The application will go first, and the module with the fewest dependencies (which will always be [arachne.core](modules/arachne.core.md)), last.

+1. **Initializing the runtime**

+    The configuration is passed to the runtime initializer function, which will instantiate all the components by calling their constructors.
+    <br><br>

+1. **Starting the runtime**

+    Each component object will have it's `com.stuartsierra.component/start` method called, in dependency order, after having all its own dependencies `assoc`ed on.